vtran24/ClusterAnalysis_Austin/README.md

 10. The more accurate anchor points will result.
 Use conditional formatting to color code each cluster for better display.
 11. Determine the characteristics of each cluster.

-Define an initial business question
-Define the data-related questions and metrics
-Perform calculations and model-building to answer the data-related questions Relate the data findings back to your initial question and outline what your cluster model tells us about the related organization
-A brief description of your findings and background data with at least one data visualization An outline of your business question → data question → data answer → business answer process and findings